John Braine was born 13 April 1922, and died 28 October 1986.

 - Solitude and quiet are highly desirable, but the lack of them is no barrier to writing… The will to work builds all the seclusion that one needs.

-Braine was an English novelist, associated with the Angry Young Men movement.
+John Braine was an English novelist, associated with the Angry Young Men movement.
 His novels include Room at the Top, The Crying Game, and The Jealous God.
-He also wrote Becoming a Writer and How to Write a Novel.
+He also wrote Becoming a Writer and How To Write A Novel.